Finding a live TV service that streams MLB Network isn’t that hard.

 This combination will give you just about all the channels you need to watch the MLB playoffs and World Series.
 Sling Blue carries local FOX stations in a small number of markets, but might be available for free using a TV antenna.
 (See below.)

 As you peruse live-TV packages, you will likely want a streaming bundle with all the channels carrying the MLB playoffs.
-The 2021 MLB playoff schedule is shared by five networks.
 But once the wildcard games are over, you will only need MLB Network, FS1, TBS and local FOX stations.

 YouTube TV costs $64.99 per month, and has all the channels you’ll need for postseason baseball.
 We’re talking ESPN, MLB Network, FS1, TBS and FOX.
 There is unlimited Cloud DVR and 85+ channels.